OSU-MC/Open-Response/core/README.md

 ```

 ### MySQL
-If you are working on the MyClassroom Server application without Docker, you will need to install MySQL.
+If you are working on the MyClassroom Core application without Docker, you will need to install MySQL.

 - Refer to the [MySQL Getting Started Guide](https://dev.mysql.com/doc/mysql-getting-started/en/) for installing and troubleshooting MySQL.

-#### Navigate to Server and Install Dependencies
+#### Navigate to Core and Install Dependencies

-Navigate to the Server Directory
+Navigate to the Core Directory
 ```
-cd MyClassroom/server
+cd MyClassroom/core
 ```

 Install the Application Dependencies